bannaych/kubernetes/operator.md

 ![Screen Shot 2021-10-13 at 3 54 18 pm](https://user-images.githubusercontent.com/13579776/137118065-077653b0-0d72-4aac-8753-3db105166f82.png)

-Let me check which which cluster node we are on, then will create a new database called blog and confirm all the cluster nodes can see and read the database.
+Let's check which which cluster node we are on, then we will create a new database called blog and confirm all the cluster nodes can see and read the database.
 The new blog database is now visible.
 We are on the mycluster-0

 ![Screen Shot 2021-10-13 at 4 19 14 pm](https://user-images.githubusercontent.com/13579776/137118124-8f0c644d-3cbe-4897-ad69-d08ad619a623.png)